On Necessary and Sufficient Conditions for Differential Flatness: Introduction

-Though our results show some parallelism with those of \cite{ABMP-ieee,Cht}, in particular concerning the study of variational properties, they differ from the latter by the fact that, as previously announced, they are invariant by endogeneous dynamic feedback.
-In addition, they exploit different ideas that may be seen as an extension of the linear approach presented in \cite{LNg} to nonlinear systems and they provide effective flatness conditions as attested by the examples of the last section.
+Though our results show some parallelism with those of \cite{ABMP-ieee,Cht}, in particular concerning the study of variational properties, they differ from the latter by the fact that, as previously announced, our computations involve a smaller number of variables, and exploit different ideas, generalizing the linear approach presented in \cite{LNg} (see also \cite{L_book}), and making an extensive use of polynomials of the operator $\ddt$, which turns out to provide more effective flatness conditions as attested by the examples of the last section.

 The paper is organized as follows: the first Section is devoted to the basic description of implicit control systems on manifolds of jets of infinite order.
 In Section 2, we extend the notions of Lie-B\"acklund equivalence and Lie-B\"acklund isomorphism to the implicit system framework.
 Section 3 deals with the presentation of some variational properties of flat systems.
 The necessary and sufficient conditions for flatness are stated in Theorems~\ref{CNSthm} and \ref{movingframe-thm} of Section~4 and some consequences are presented.
 Section~5 is then devoted to examples and some concluding remarks are given.
 An appendix on polynomial matrices and their Smith decomposition is provided.